 Bonny is a prebiotic fiber powder with psyllium husk and inulin, both soluble fibers that help deal with diarrhea.

 Bonny's ingredients are research-backed, plant-based, gluten-free, and all-natural.
-Our amazing fiber comes in four amazing flavors: Amplified Apple Pie, Berry Beauty, Matcha Magic, and Strawberry Serenity.
+Our amazing fiber comes in four amazing flavors: Amplified Apple Pie, Mixed Ripe Berries, and Super Strawberry.

 Add a tablespoon of Bonny powder to 8 ounces of cool water and stir.